What Defines an EDC as Tactical Folding Knife

 Think about the original intent of a tool that has the ability to slice through a wide variety of materials in an effort to make living and working a little easier and more efficient.
 The knife has essentially remained the same through thousands of years of human evolution, but knife designs have improved and diversified to match a host of applications.

 The most sought-after knife design in the modern world is perhaps, a blade that can be considered a quality tactical weapon and tool.
 In the past, tactical gear that included knives were reserved for designs utilized by military personnel and specialized industrial professionals.

 In the present market, tactical weaponry is categorized by a delineation of features, shapes, sizes, and unique or unusual components.
 Rifles, clothing, and technologically advanced items are more difficult to classify when it comes to tactical gear.
 Knives, on the other hand, are relatively simple to categorize.

 Colour and Size

-Tactical gear is most often identified by its usefulness in the field.
+Its usefulness in the field most often identifies tactical gear.
 Regular hunting, pocket, and novelty knives are very flashy.
 Manufacturers often value shine and luster over versatility and utility.

 A knife that is shiny and ornate cannot normally be considered tactical because its appearance is counter to the object of militarized combat.
 Tactical gear should retain its lethal qualities without the need for pomp, flashy materials, or marketable details.